WEARTHaptics/WEART-SDK-CSharp/docs/example.md

 ## SDK Integration

 The SDK is integrated in the example application by copying the sdk source and header files into the ```WEART_API_Integration/WEART_SDK``` directory, and adding them to the visual studio project.

+In addition, the application project includes the nuget package "Newtonsoft.Json" version 13.0.3, as it is a required dependency of the SDK.

 Most of the application code can be found in the ```WEART_API_Integration/MainPage.xaml.cs``` file.

 ### Connection to Middleware